codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 	![[Pasted image 20250723081340.png]]

-3. **Successfully Logged in** and was redirected to the dashboard at `/dashboard`
+3. **Successfully Logged in** and was redirected to the dashboard at `/dashboard` The dashboard displayed a welcome message and a hyperlink labeled **"View your profile here."**
 	![[Pasted image 20250723081528.png]]

 4. **Clicked profile link** and noted the URL: `/profile?id=2`